 Graduate Student Recruiting provides assistance in recruitment expenses of Physics graduate students.
 Fund No. 132692106.

-L. Wilmer Anderson & Dave Huber Graduate Support Fund provides a number of awards to new graduate students entering the department.
+Special Physics Graduate Support Fund (Anderson-Huber Fellowship) provides a number of awards to new graduate students entering the department.
 This award is in honor of Profs.
 L. Wilmer Anderson and David Huber.
 Fund No. 112696443.

 Robert M. St. John Graduate Support Fund provides a number of awards to new graduate students entering the department.
 This award is in honor of Robert M. St. John (Ph.D.
 1954).
 After completing his doctoral research supervised by Professor J. G. Winnas, St. John joined the faculty at the University of Oklahoma where he remained until his retirement in 1990.
 He is well known for his seminal research work in the field of atomic collisions and gaseous electronics.
 He served as the Chairman of the Engineering Physics program at Oklahoma for 15 years.
 Fund No. 132690387.